scottalford75/Remora-docs/docs/source/software/hal-remora.rst

 		loadrt remora chip_type=STM

+| Note: This option is made obsolete by seperating components based on chip type
 | Option to configure for the chip type used on your controller board.
 | Options are LPC and STM
 | Default is LPC